 Once you’ve completely scheduled your gantt chart, it’s time to get the team in on the action.
 Inviting your entire team (or at least those who will be assigned tasks in the particular project) to the project allows you to be able to assign tasks to them.

 Each person in your project will be able to filter the chart to only show them the tasks that they are assigned.
 This makes it easy for them to prioritize their time because they know ahead of time what's expected of them and when it’s due.

 You can use filters for a variety of things in your gantt chart.
-In TeamGantt, you can filter based on Person or Resource, Date, and/or Task Color.
+In TeamGantt, you can filter based on Person, Label, Date, and/or Task Color.
 This allows you to segment your project into easy-to-digest chunks.
 It’s especially useful as your project grows and you have lots and lots of tasks spanning a long timeline.

 Being able to see the entire workload of your whole team is a huge benefit while you’re planning and scheduling your project.
 Can Ben take on any more design work right now or is his plate already pretty full?
 Zach looks like he’s got a pretty light workload over the next couple days.
 He could pick up the slack.
 The marketing team is pretty busy for the next 60 days so maybe now isn’t the best time to take on that new client.
 So on and so forth.